-Here’s the drawback: learning and training the team on these disparate tools, working with their vendors, and implementing best practices for using these solutions becomes more and more time-consuming with each new app introduced into the product stack.
+Here’s the drawback: learning and training the team on these disparate tools.
+Utilizing these solutions becomes time-consuming with each new app introduced into the product stack.
+Moreover, working with their vendors and implementing best practices.

-How product ops helps:
+How product ops help:

-2. Ineffective Curation and Analysis of Data
+2. Ineffective curation and analysis of data

 With all of their other responsibilities, product managers face increasing difficulty carving out the time to review and analyze all of this data that will inform the strategic decisions about their products.

-How product ops helps:
+How product ops help:

-3. Difficulty Designing and Implementing Experiments
+3. Difficulty designing and implementing experiments

 As a product team and its user base grow, administering and learning from experiments becomes increasingly complex.

-How product ops helps:
+How product ops help:

 ACCESS NOW: The Rise of Product Ops